paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 (1) **Periodic reports**

-  (A) *In general* — Not later than December 31, 2003, and periodically thereafter, the Administrator shall transmit to Congress a reportcontaining—
+  (A) *In general* — Not later than December 31, 2003, and periodically thereafter, the Administrator shall transmit to Congress a report containing—

     (i) recommended funding levels for grants under this section; and